How to Cancel a Renters Insurance Policy

 Typical Renters Insurance Refunds After Canceling a Policy Early

-If you cancel your renters insurance policy before its term expires, you'll usually receive a refund for the unused portion of the policy, especially if you've paid the premium in full for the entire term.
+If you stop your renters insurance policy before its term expires, you'll usually receive a refund for the unused portion of the policy, especially if you've paid the premium in full for the entire term.
 This means you'll receive a prorated refund for the months you won't be covered.
 How long it takes to receive your refund also varies by provider, with some taking at least 30 days.

-Some insurance companies may also impose cancellation fees or administrative charges when you terminate your policy early.
+Some insurance companies may also impose fees or administrative charges when you terminate your policy early.
 Read your policy’s terms and conditions, and contact your provider directly to inquire about its specific refund process and any associated timelines.

 Consequences of Canceling Renters Insurance